marcolucchini/Bayesian-Study-of-Gender-Bias-In-Mathematics/README.md

 <h1 align="left">Bayesian study about gender bias in Mathematics in the region of Catalonia </ >

-<h4 align="left">Assignment for the course of Bayesian Methods at Universitat Politècnica de Catalunya, 2022/2023</h4>
+<h4 align="left">Project for the course of Bayesian Methods at Universitat Politècnica de Catalunya, 2022/2023</h4>

 <p align="left"> Team members:
 <ul>